Skip to main content

 Overview

 PUR has long been Brita's closest competitor in the pitcher filter market, and the 4-pack replacement filter is where PUR makes its strongest case.
-At $23.22 for four filters ($5.81 each), PUR undercuts Brita Standard pricing while delivering better contaminant reduction — including NSF 53-certified lead removal that Brita Standard lacks.
+Priced in the Under $25 range, the per-filter cost undercuts Brita Standard while delivering better contaminant reduction — including NSF 53-certified lead removal that Brita Standard lacks.
 The proprietary LockFit design is PUR's standout engineering feature, creating a mechanical seal that prevents unfiltered water from bypassing the cartridge.

 The 2-in-1 filtration combines activated carbon with ion exchange resin in a single integrated cartridge.
 This dual approach tackles both taste/odor contaminants (chlorine, sediment) and dissolved metals (lead, mercury) simultaneously.
 PUR certifies its filters to reduce 20+ substances, putting it firmly between Brita Standard (basic chlorine reduction) and Brita Elite (30+ contaminants) in terms of filtration breadth.
 For the price, it delivers impressive coverage.